Leo3418/leo3418.github.io/collections/_posts/en/2021-08-01-ebuild-repos-testing-solution.md

 Spark overlay ebuilds by installing them onto the system, and reports any installation issues to the maintainers automatically every day.
-This led me into contemplating leveraging continuous integration (CI) for ebuild installation testing because a CI service is not only capable of but also designed for doing those types of tasks.
+This led me into contemplating leveraging continuous integration (CI) for ebuild installation testing because a CI service is not only capable of doing those types of tasks but also designed for that purpose inherently.
 In this article, I will present the solution I have deployed to the Spark overlay and have been using during the past two weeks for automated ebuild testing: CI builds within GitHub Actions that conduct installation tests on Spark overlay ebuilds inside a Docker container based on the [Gentoo stage3 image][docker-gentoo-stage3], which acts like a minimal Gentoo system image.

 [spark-overlay]: https://github.com/6-6-6/spark-overlay
 [depgraph-algos]: /2021/07/18/find-leaf-packages.html